Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games

-The overall procedure of the proposed algorithm KLENT is illustrated in Algorithm \ref{pseudo_code}.
-Starting from randomly initialized networks, the proposed algorithm updates the policy \(\pi_\theta\) and the action-value function \(Q_\theta\) alternating a self-play phase for data collection and a fitting phase for network updates.
+The practical algorithm of our agent KLENT is illustrated in Algorithm \ref{pseudo_code}.
+Starting from randomly initialized networks, KLENT updates the policy \(\pi_\theta\) and the action-value function \(Q_\theta\) alternating a self-play phase for data collection and a fitting phase for network updates.

 In the self-play phase, the goal is to populate the on-policy sample buffer \(\mathcal D\).
 During the episode, the actions are sampled from the policy \(\pi'\) using the current networks \(\pi_\theta\) and \(Q_\theta\).
-After the episode terminates, the \(\lambda\)-return \(G^\lambda_t\) is computed for all timesteps \(t\) by Equation \ref{lambda_return}.
+After the episode terminates, the \(\lambda\)-return \(G^\lambda_t\) is computed for all timesteps \(t\).
 Samples are collected by repeatedly running episodes until the number of samples in the buffer reaches a predefined capacity.

 In the fitting phase, the data accumulated in the buffer \(\mathcal D\) is used to update the network parameter \(\theta\).
-The loss function \(L(\theta)\) is defined as follows:
+The loss function \(L(\theta)\) is defined as follows: {